-In accordance with Government Auditing Standards, we have also issued a report dated March 25, 2009 on our consideration of the Treasurer's internal control over financial reporting and on our tests of its compliance with certain provisions of laws, regulations, contracts, grant agreements and other matters.
+In accordance with Government Auditing Standards, we have also issued a report dated April 30, 2010 on our consideration of the Treasurer's internal control over financial reporting and on our tests of its compliance with certain provisions of laws, regulations, contracts, grant agreements and other matters.
 The purpose of that report is to describe the scope of our testing of internal control over financial reporting and compliance and the results of that testing, and not to provide an opinion on the internal control over financial reporting or on compliance.
 That report is an integral part of an audit performed in accordance with Government Auditing Standards and should be considered in assessing the results of our audits.
+Finding 09-1, referenced within our report (page 9) contains a discussion of a material weakness in internal control over financial reporting which resulted in the restatement of the June 30, 2008 financial statements, as discussed in the preceding paragraph of this report.

 Our audits were conducted for the purpose of forming an opinion on the financial statements of the Fiscal Officer Responsibilities of the State of Illinois, Office of the Treasurer.
-The schedules of assets, liabilities and accountabilities, the assets detail, the liabilities and accountabilities detail, the investment income, the administrative responsibilities detail for the protest trust fund, inheritance and estate taxes, and the tobacco settlement recovery fund, the key performance measures, and the investment policy listed in the Table of Contents on pages 44 to 73 are presented for purposes of additional analysis and are not a required part of the financial statements.
+The schedules of assets, liabilities and accountabilities, the assets detail, the liabilities and accountabilities detail, the investment income, the administrative responsibilities detail for the protest trust fund, inheritance and estate taxes, and the tobacco settlement recovery fund, the key performance measures, and the investment policy listed in the Table of Contents on pages 44 to 74 are presented for purposes of additional analysis and are not a required part of the financial statements.
 The schedules of assets, liabilities and accountabilities, the assets detail, the liabilities and accountabilities detail, the investment income, the administrative responsibilities detail for the protest trust fund, inheritance and estate taxes, and the tobacco settlement recovery fund have been subjected to the auditing procedures applied in the audits of the financial statements and, in our opinion, are fairly stated in all material respects in relation to the financial statements taken as a whole.
 The key performance measures and the investment policy have not been subjected to the auditing procedures applied in the audits of the financial statements, and accordingly, we express no opinion on them.

-Cance Howard U.F Crowe Horwath LLP
+Crowe Horwath LLP